All In (2018)

-All In was an independent professional wrestling pay-per-view (PPV) event promoted by Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson) in association with Ring of Honor (ROH).
+The 2018 All In was an independent professional wrestling pay-per-view (PPV) event promoted by Cody Rhodes and The Young Bucks (Matt Jackson and Nick Jackson) in association with the American promotion Ring of Honor (ROH).
 At the time, Rhodes and the Jacksons had been a part of the Bullet Club of New Japan Pro-Wrestling (NJPW) and ROH.
-The event took place on September 1, 2018, at the Sears Centre Arena in the Chicago suburb of Hoffman Estates, Illinois.
+The event took place during Labor Day weekend on Saturday, September 1, 2018, at the Sears Centre Arena in the Chicago suburb of Hoffman Estates, Illinois.
 The event aired live on traditional PPV outlets, FITE TV, and Honor Club, but it was later made available for on-demand viewing on the NJPW World streaming service.
 The event included Zero Hour, an hour-long pre-show that aired on WGN America.
-While independently produced, the event featured wrestlers from NJPW, ROH, Consejo Mundial de Lucha Libre (CMLL), Impact Wrestling, Lucha Libre AAA Worldwide (AAA), Major League Wrestling (MLW), and the National Wrestling Alliance (NWA).
+While independently produced, the event featured wrestlers from ROH, NJPW, Impact Wrestling, Lucha Libre AAA Worldwide, Major League Wrestling, and the National Wrestling Alliance (NWA).

 The event had 11 matches, with two being on the pre-show.
 The show's main event was a six-man tag team match which saw The Golden Elite (Kota Ibushi, Matt Jackson, and Nick Jackson) defeat Rey Fénix, Bandido, and Rey Mysterio.
 In the penultimate match, Kazuchika Okada defeated Marty Scurll.
 On the undercard, Cody defeated Nick Aldis to win the NWA Worlds Heavyweight Championship, Jay Lethal successfully defended the ROH World Championship against Flip Gordon, and IWGP Heavyweight Champion Kenny Omega defeated Penta El Zero in a non-title match.

 The event was notable for being the first non-WWE or World Championship Wrestling (WCW) promoted professional wrestling event in the United States to sell 10,000 tickets since 1993.

-The success of the event inspired the formation of All Elite Wrestling (AEW) in January 2019, with Rhodes, the Jacksons, and Omega becoming executive vice presidents of the company.
-AEW would subsequently establish a spiritual successor to All In entitled All Out, which is held during Labor Day weekend and considered one of AEW's "big four" annual pay-per-view events.
+The success of the event inspired the formation of All Elite Wrestling (AEW) in January 2019, with The Elite (Rhodes, The Young Bucks, and Omega) becoming executive vice presidents of the company.
+AEW would subsequently establish a spiritual successor to All In entitled All Out, which was also held during Labor Day weekend (until 2024) and considered one of AEW's "big four" annual PPV events.
+After AEW president Tony Khan acquired ROH in 2022, obtaining the rights to All In, AEW revived the event in 2023, with All In becoming an annual summer PPV for AEW and their marquee event, similar in comparison to WWE's WrestleMania, joining AEW's "big four" as the "big five".